Not legal advice

 Florida Statutes, Chapter 83 (Florida Residential Landlord and Tenant Act)

-This is the primary state statute governing landlord-tenant relationships in Florida.
-For the full text, consult your state legislature's website or a legal database.
+Primary state statute governing landlord-tenant relationships in Florida.
+For the full text, consult the Florida legislature's website or a legal database.